International insight by CDCR leaders highlights second half of 2019

 Sacramento Kings, Folsom Prison score one for rehabilitation

 Dec.
 12 – The Sacramento Kings in partnership with One Community, working with the Anti-Recidivism Coalition (ARC) as a part of the Represent Justice Campaign, facilitated a round-table conversation with incarcerated men at Folsom State Prison and players and coaches from the Sacramento Kings.
 During the conversation, the incarcerated men discussed goals of uplifting narratives of hope and redemption to break down stigmas associated with incarcerated individuals.
 Following the conversation, the Sacramento Kings served as players and coaches during an hour-long basketball game with incarcerated men.
 The Sacramento Kings event provided an atmosphere that felt like attending a regular season NBA basketball game.
 The basketball court was outfitted with a tent that covered the entire court, equipped with lighting, bleachers and a scoreboard.
-The event was featured in an NBA.com story and featured heavily in media coverage, including by the Sacramento Bee.
+The event was featured in an NBA.com story and featured heavily in media coverage.